Dayton At 30: US Betrayal Old And New

 From the Dayton talks’ inception, it was clear Washington harboured little favouritism towards the Bosniaks.
 After two weeks, no progress had been made, despite Serb delegate Slobodan Milosevic being eager to make significant concessions.
 The US also offered Sarajevo numerous inducements, including a controversial program to arm and train Bosniak forces over subsequent years.
 Central to Izetbegovic’s intransigence was the US-endorsed peace agreement splitting Bosnia into two ‘entities’, with a Serb-majority internal republic - Republika Srpska - governing 49% of the country.

-In other words, Dayton handed the Bosnian Serbs more territory than any prior proposed peace settlement, while effectively entrenching the very partition that influenced Izetbegovic’s resistance to the Lisbon Agreement, and produced all-out war.
+In other words, Dayton handed the Bosnian Serbs more territory than any prior proposed peace settlement, while effectively entrenching the very partition that influenced Izetbegovic’s resistance to the Lisbon Agreement, and produced all-out civil war.
 His opposition to the Accords was nonetheless battered down by the blunt-force threat of all-out US betrayal if he refused to acquiesce.
 On November 15th, a series of “talking points” were provided to Clinton’s National Security Advisor Tony Lake, in advance of a personal meeting with Izetbegovic.

 Lake was instructed to spell out dire “consequences” the Bosniaks would suffer, if they failed to sign off on the US-dictated peace plan.
 He would relay how Clinton understood Izetbegovic was in an “extremely difficult” position, but the US President was “disappointed…Dayton has failed to produce agreement” after so much talk.
 “If we are successful at Dayton, the President will help you make [the] case that peace achieved at Dayton was just,” Lake was directed to say.
 He would add: